 First, let’s explain what implantation cramps are.
 The term “implantation cramps” is a misnomer.
 The implantation of a fertilized egg into the uterus cannot be physically felt.
 Implantation cramps refer to the cramping sensation a woman can feel during the early stages of pregnancy.
 These cramps typically occur ten to fourteen days after conception.
 Putting their occurrence right around the time a woman would be due for her normal monthly period.

 Implantation cramps can also be accompanied by light spotting.
 Known as implantation bleeding, the fertilized egg begins the process of embedding itself into the uterine lining.
 This can make it even more difficult for a woman to tell if her symptoms are due to her period or pregnancy.
 During the beginning of pregnancy, and even during the beginning of your period, you may also experience nausea, breast tenderness, and food cravings or aversions.

 If I Can’t Really Feel Implantation, Why Am I Cramping?

-The average menstrual cycle is broken down into three phases; the follicular phase, the ovulation phase, and the luteal phase.
-The follicular phase begins when the body begins releasing two hormones known as follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+The average menstrual cycle can be broke down into three phases; the follicular phase, the ovulation phase, and the luteal phase.
+The follicular phase begins when the body begins releasing two hormones known as follicle-stimulating hormone (FSH) and luteinizing hormone (LH).